Back to homepage

 Serial interface running on +/-9V, should work with everything.

 I'm curious why the NetBSD kernel hangs on boot if pckbc0 is not disabled.
-The kernel boots fine if you compile it without pckbc, but that causes some other problems.
-For example no keyboard until the kernel initialized the USB devices, which leaves you without keyboard access for that time.
+The kernel boots fine if you compile it without pckbc, but that causes some other problems - like for example no keyboard until the kernel initializes the USB devices, which leaves you without the ability to type during that time.

 When I first installed NetBSD on it I managed to screw up the partition table (on i386 partition C and D is whole NetBSD MBR partition and whole disk respectively).
 I could not reproduce that screwup.
 It might have been something to do with OpenBSD being installed previously on that (but when OpenBSD froze on it's kernel relink stage for 30 minutes (this is a 366MHz Geode and a slow IDE interface, remember?) i just yanked the power cord and installed NetBSD on it).

 So far I've managed to find the exact bus_space_write_1 call that hangs the CPU!

 The kernel hangs when trying to write a value to IO port 0x64, which is the PS/2 command register.